snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 To index your Confluence server or data center content, you must install and register the connector agent.
 See [Install the Microsoft Graph connector agent](./graph-connector-agent.md) for details.
 You must be the administrator for your organization's Microsoft 365 tenant and the administrator for your organization's Confluence site.

 >[!NOTE]
-> GCA can be installed on a different Windows machine and need not be on the same machine as that of the On-premises server.
+> GCA can be installed on a different Windows machine and need not be on the same machine as the On-premises server.
 The machine can help generate App ID and secret which can be used for the setup.
 You must ensure that the GCA machine is on during the crawling.
 > You may find answers to common GCA realted questions in [FAQ section](./frequently-asked-questions.md) .

 ### 4. Install the Confluence on-premises plugin